hortonworks/cloudbreak/docs/index.md

   * Select Role for Cross-Account access
     *  Allows IAM users from a 3rd party AWS account to access this account.

-      **Account ID:** In case you are using our hosted solution you will need to pass SequenceIQ's account id: 755047402263
+      **Account ID:** In case you are using our hosted solution you will need to pass SequenceIQ's account id: 755047402263, otherwise use the account ID you have configured as the master account in your Cloudbreak Deployer Profile.

       **External ID:** provision-ambari (association link)